 This game has a notes page

-The Super Game Boy is a peripheral that's basically the internal components of a Game Boy shoved into a Super NES cartridge, which provides some enhancements like limited color support.
+The Super Game Boy is a peripheral that's basically the internal components of a Game Boy shoved into an SNES cartridge, which provides some enhancements like limited color support.

 Unfinished Speed Setting and Useful Features